ChristoKolander/Shopping-Ecommerce/README.md

 Recently upgraded from 3.1 to .Net 6.

-Order implementation done at API level, using CQRS pattern.
-GUI Order left to do.
+Order implementation done at API level, using CQRS pattern - which I just found out I like.

+GUI for Order left to do.

 B)